pasqal-io/emulators/docs/advanced/index.md

 #Advanced topics
 You have reached the advanced topics.
 Links to the individual pages discussing the various topics can be found in the sidebar to the left.
-The content here all relates to the inner workings of _EMU-MPS_ and is more conceptual in nature.
+The content here all relates to the inner workings of emu-mps and is more conceptual in nature.
 You will not find information here about how to actually run a simulation, but rather

 - What Hamiltonian the emulator uses for time-evolution